 COPD is a leading cause of hospitalizations in industrialized countries.
 In the United States, COPD is responsible for a large amount of emergency department visits and hospital admissions.
-In the year 2000, it was noted that there were over 700,000 hospital admissions and approximately 1.5 million emergency department visits.
-Among people with lung cancer, between 40 and 70 percent also have COPD.
+In the year 2000, it was noted that there were over and approximately emergency department visits.
+Among people with lung cancer, between also have COPD.

 It’s projected that the number of patients diagnosed with COPD will increase by more than 150 percent from 2010 to 2030.
 Much of that can be attributed to an aging population.